xbeat/Glitch-Community/CONTRIBUTING.md

 Philosophy and Ideals
 ---------------------

-Our ideal contribution flow works like this:
+Our current ideal contribution flow works like this:

 #### On Your Side